-In 2002, the state of Florida executed the 10th woman to receive the death penalty in the United States since the 1976 reinstatement of capital punishment.
-The woman’s name was Aileen Wuornos, a former prostitute who had killed seven men she picked up while working the highways of the state in 1989 and 1990.
+In 2002, the state of Florida executed the 10th woman to ever receive the death penalty in the United States since the 1976 reinstatement of capital punishment.
+That woman’s name was Aileen Wuornos, a former sex worker who had killed seven men she picked up while working the highways of Florida in 1989 and 1990.

-Her life later became the subject of screenplays, stage productions, and multiple documentaries as well as the basis for the movie Monster.
-This was as much for the true crime aspect as it was to show just how broken a person could be in modern America.
+Her life later became the subject of screenplays, stage productions, and multiple documentaries as well as the basis for the 2003 movie Monster.
+These takes on the story of Aileen Wuornos revealed a woman who proved capable of murder again and again, while also revealing just how tragic her own life was.

 Wuornos’ father, a convicted sex offender, was out of the picture before she was born and ended up hanging himself in his prison cell when she was 13 years old.
 Her mother, a Finnish immigrant, had already abandoned her by that point, leaving her in the care of her paternal grandparents.